 4. Install the pixel and Conversions API

-Do not skip this step.
-The pixel gives you site-side intent signals; the Conversions API gives you server-side measurement that survives browser privacy changes.
-Together they are how you prove ROI to your CFO and how the auction’s ML learns who is valuable for your brand.
-Marketers who are running ChatGPT ads without the Conversions API are flying blind and overpaying.
+Don’t skip this step.
+The pixel gives you site-side intent signals.
+The Conversions API gives you server-side measurement that survives browser privacy changes.
+Together they’re how you prove ROI to your CFO and how the auction’s ML learns who is valuable for your brand.
+Marketers running ChatGPT ads without the Conversions API are flying blind and overpaying.

 5. Set bids correctly

-Start at OpenAI’s recommended $3–$5 CPC range, then look at three things after seven to ten days:
+Start at OpenAI’s recommended $3 to $5 CPC range, then look at three things after seven to ten days:

 6. Stay out of restricted lanes

 OpenAI’s policy is strict on health, mental health, and politics.
-If you operate in regulated categories — medspa, supplements, financial services, telehealth, anything political — you need to read the ad policies carefully before assuming you can run.
+If you operate in regulated categories like medspa, supplements, financial services, telehealth, or anything political, you need to read the ad policies carefully before assuming you can run.
 Even where you can, the brand-safety bar is high.

 7. Plan for personalization (and the privacy debate)

 The April privacy policy update means more user signal flows to the auction over time.
-That is good for performance, but it is also the area regulators and users are watching most closely.
-Build creative that performs on contextual intent alone, so a future tightening of personalization rules does not destroy your campaign overnight.
+That’s good for performance, but it’s also the area regulators and users are watching most closely.
+Build creative that performs on contextual intent alone, so a future tightening of personalization rules doesn’t destroy your campaign overnight.

-How OpenAI Ads is different from Meta and Google
+How ChatGPT Ads is different from Meta and Google Ads

 Three differences matter most.

 Meta is a profile auction.
 OpenAI is a conversation auction.
-Meta knows who you are; OpenAI knows what you are trying to do right now.
+Meta knows who you are.
+OpenAI knows what you’re trying to do right now.
 That makes ChatGPT closer to Google search than to a social feed.

 Google is keyword-priced.
 OpenAI is intent-priced.
 There is no keyword bid sheet.
-You are not buying “best CRM for restaurants” — you are buying eligibility to appear in conversations where ChatGPT has determined commercial intent for a CRM.
+You’re not buying “best CRM for restaurants.”
+You’re buying eligibility to appear in conversations where ChatGPT has determined commercial intent for a CRM.
 Your creative and your conversion signal teach the auction what you want.

 What about the competitors?